lucidworks/searchhub/README.md

   This is important since ```deployLibs``` (task called by the install task) installed the MBoxParsingStage into Fusion.

-Build the UI: This will copy the client files into python/server
+Build the UI: This will copy the client files into python/server.
+NOTE: This is deprecated.

 ```bash
 ./gradlew buildUI